tomaszp-infopark/scrivito_kickstarter/README.md

     $ rake test:integration

-In order to run the tests successfully, you need to download the application configuration from the [Scrivito Dashboard](https://scrivito.com) and unpack it into the ```config``` folder.
+In order to run the tests successfully, you need to create a `.env` file in the root directory of the gem and add a Scrivito `tenant` and `api key` that can be used for development purposes.
+You can find credentials in your [Scrivito Dashboard](https://scrivito.com).
 See the contributing section below for more information.

+    SCRIVITO_TENANT=<your development tenant name>
+    SCRIVITO_API_KEY=<your development tenant api key>

 The integration tests are rather slow, because they create an entire new application, execute
 ```rails generate cms:kickstart``` and run all the other generators and then execute the tests of